daydreamerlee/redis-proxy/README.md

 ```
 docker build -t redis-proxy-develop .
 ```
+## Run application
-5. Run the app (All commands are from the project root) :
+All commands are from the project root
 ### Using Docker
 To print usage:
 ```